mattraibert/posto/posto.md

 todo
 ----

-1. oops should restore the commit message to the posto
-2. oops always works (even for non posto commits)
+1. oops always works (even for non posto commits)
-3. add without quotation marks
+2. add without quotation marks
-4. make a list of unuseful features to delete
+3. make a list of unuseful features to delete
 * 'bump' command to push todo priority by one
 * replace 'quick' with 'tag'
 * sync list to trello